String of Rubies Plant (Othonna capensis) Indoor Care and Propagation Guide

 Pruning

-Pruning String of Rubies Plant involves removal of any dead leaves and stems to keep it neat and tidy.
+Pruning String of Rubies Plant involves removal of any dead leaves and stems to keep it neat.
 Trim the stems at the beginning of the growing season if they become straggly to rejuvenate growth.

 Propagation